aarryasutar/Corizo_DS_Internship/README.md

 5. **Results:** Compare the accuracy and errors of both models to determine which was more effective in predicting insurance charges.
 6. **Visualization:** Utilized heatmaps, histograms, and scatter plots to visualize data correlations and distributions.

+## Day 11
+### Medical Cost Prediction (cont)
+1. **Data Loading and Exploration**: The dataset is loaded into a DataFrame, and its structure, including data types and summary statistics, is explored to understand its composition.
+2. **Data Cleaning**: Missing values are identified and handled appropriately.
+Columns with a high percentage of missing data are dropped, and the remaining missing values are imputed using mean or mode values, depending on the nature of the data.
+3. **Data Distribution and Outlier Analysis**: The distribution of features is visualized using histograms, and outliers are analyzed using box plots to identify any extreme values that might affect model performance.
+4. **Multicollinearity Check**: Correlation analysis is conducted to identify multicollinearity between features, ensuring that highly correlated features do not negatively impact the model.
+5. **Data Splitting**: The dataset is split into training and testing sets, with 80% used for training and 20% for testing, to evaluate model performance on unseen data.
+6. **Model Building and Training**: A Logistic Regression model is built and trained on the scaled training data, utilizing MinMaxScaler for feature scaling to improve model accuracy.
+7. **Model Evaluation**: The model's performance is evaluated using accuracy scores, confusion matrices, and classification reports, highlighting the effectiveness of the model on both training and testing datasets.

+## Day 12
+### Breast Cancer Prediction
+1. **Import Libraries**: Imported essential libraries like numpy, pandas, matplotlib.pyplot, and seaborn for data processing and visualization.
+2. **Suppress Warnings**: Used warnings.filterwarnings('ignore') to suppress warnings for a cleaner output.
+3. **Mount Google Drive**: Mounted Google Drive to access the dataset stored in it.
+4. **Load Dataset**: Loaded the dataset using pd.read_csv and displayed the first few rows with df.head().
+5. **Dataset Dimensions**: Checked the dimensions of the dataset using df.shape, revealing 699 instances and 11 attributes.
+6. **Column Renaming**: Renamed columns for better readability and understanding.
+7. **Drop Redundant Columns**: Dropped the ‘Id’ column as it was redundant and did not contribute to predictive power.
+8. **Dataset Summary**: Used df.info() to get a summary of the dataset, confirming the removal of the ‘Id’ column.
+9. **Data Type Conversion**: Converted the ‘Bare_Nuclei’ column from object to integer type using pd.to_numeric.
+10. **Missing Values**: Checked for missing values in the dataset using df.isnull().sum() and df.isna().sum(), identifying 16 missing values in the ‘Bare_Nuclei’ column.
+11. **Frequency Distribution**: Analyzed the frequency distribution of values in the ‘Bare_Nuclei’ column to understand its data better.